mgrsskls/blog/_posts/2019-08-21-how-to-organize-components.md

 title: How to organize components
 ---

-Probably the most popular way of organizing your components is <a href="http://bradfrost.com/blog/post/atomic-web-design/" target="_blank" rel="noopener">Atomic Design</a> which was introduced by Brad Frost.
-I recently talked to a client of mine who said that they were succesfully<!--more--> using this methodology in all their projects and that it works really well for them.
+Probably the most popular way of organizing your components is <a href="http://bradfrost.com/blog/post/atomic-web-design/" rel="noopener">Atomic Design</a> which was introduced by Brad Frost.
+I recently talked to a client of mine who said that they were<!--more--> succesfully using this methodology in all their projects and that it works really well for them.
 We had a short discussion about it as I was using it for a little bit as well, but was realizing pretty quickly that it would just not work for me.
 One reason for that is the following example: let's say you have two atoms; a button and an icon.
 If a button could also have an icon included, you would include an atom in another atom.
 While you could of course do that, it simply feels wrong to me (there are also no atoms in atoms in the nature, are there?).<br>
 That is just one example for why I came up with my own way of organizing my components.

 Of course, this is an ongoing process and every project is different, but I basically follow these rules: